macieksitko/crypto-stats/README.md

 ## Roadmap

 - ✅ Load some raw data from Ethereum blockchain to graph database
-- 🚧 Add Kafka streaming to load new data in real time
+- ✅ Add Kafka streaming app to load new data in real time
+- 🚧 Setup Django API to test scripts easily
-- 🚧 Migrate to cloud (eg. Databricks)
+- 🚧 Migrate to cloud (eg. Databricks) or setup Airflow to orchestrate Kafka and EthereumService
 - 🚧 Choose and apply graph algorithms on clean data

 ## Current state of the project